CleverNamesTaken/PivotLab/README.md

 - non-native binaries
 - webshells

 The lab consists of three jump boxes with different web servers, and two "target" machines for exploitation.
 All of the machines except for one of the targets is Debian-based.
-The three web servers include a tomcat server for jsp webshells, an apache server for php webshells, and an nginx server.
-All of the machines can be administered through the ssh key provided on the kali attack box as the root user, including the two "target" machines.
+The three web servers include a Tomcat server for jsp webshells, an Apache server for php webshells, and an nginx server.
+All of the machines can be administered through the SSH key provided on the kali attack box as the root user, including the two "target" machines.